 Japanese "Egg of the Sun" Mangos Sell for Over $3,000

-JAPAN - "Egg of the Sun" might sound like the object of a quest by the Lord of the Rings troop, but it’s actually the coveted name given to a mango variety that just racked up a record-breaking $3,744 at wholesale auction.
+JAPAN - "Egg of the Sun" might sound like the object of a quest by the Lord of the Rings troop, but it’s actually the coveted name given to a mango variety that has racked up a record-breaking $3,744 at wholesale auction.

 Taiyo no Tamago are grown in the Miyazaki prefecture of Japan, according to news source Atlas Obscura, and sold throughout the country, usually for upwards of $50 but not necessarily priced in the thousands.